Alex Ferguson: Appointment and first FA Cup title

 United were expected to do well when Mark Hughes returned to the club two years after leaving for Barcelona, alongside Jim Leighton from Aberdeen; but the 1988–89 season was a disappointment for them, finishing 11th in the league and losing 1–0 at home to Nottingham Forest in the FA Cup sixth round.
 They had begun the season slowly, going on a nine-match winless run throughout October and November (with one defeat and eight draws) before a run of generally good results took them to third place and the fringes of the title challenge by mid February.
 However, another run of disappointing results in the final quarter of the season saw them fall down to mid-table.

 For the 1989–90 season, Ferguson further boosted his squad by paying large sums of money for midfielders Neil Webb, Mike Phelan, and Paul Ince, as well as defender Gary Pallister and winger Danny Wallace.
 The season began well with a 4–1 win over defending champions Arsenal on the opening day, but United's league form quickly turned sour.
 In September, United suffered a humiliating 5–1 away defeat against fierce rivals Manchester City.
 Following this and an early season run of six defeats and two draws in eight games, a banner declaring, "Three years of excuses and it's still crap ... ta-ra Fergie." was displayed at Old Trafford, and many journalists and supporters called for Ferguson to be sacked.
 Ferguson later described December 1989 as "the darkest period [he had] ever suffered in the game", as United ended the decade just outside the relegation zone.

 Following a run of seven games without a win, Manchester United were drawn away to Nottingham Forest in the third round of the FA Cup.
 Forest were performing well that season and were in the process of winning the League Cup for the second season running, and it was expected that United would lose the match and Ferguson would consequently be sacked, but United won the game 1–0 due to a Mark Robins goal and eventually reached the final.
-This cup win is often cited as the match that saved Ferguson's Old Trafford career, even though it has since been stated that his job was never at risk.
+This cup win is often cited as the match that saved Ferguson's Old Trafford career.
 United went on to win the FA Cup, beating Crystal Palace 1–0 in the final replay after a 3–3 draw in the first match, giving Ferguson his first major trophy as Manchester United manager.
 United's defensive frailties in the first match were blamed on goalkeeper Jim Leighton.
 Ferguson dropped Leighton for the replay, bringing in Les Sealey.